Under the care of the Discalced Carmelite Friars

 For more specific details, click here Columbarium – General Conditions

-If you would like more information about our columbarium, members of the Columbarium Committee may be contacted Andrew Davini via parish office on 9276 8500 and are available for appointments on Wednesday mornings in the Parish Centre.
-Please phone for an appointment.
+If you would like more information about our columbarium, contact Columbarium Committee member Angela Youens via the parish office on 9276 8500 or firstname.lastname@example.org Please phone or email for an appointment if you wish to reserve a niche.